ofelcan164/API/sections/nested_uploads.md

 Create a File Chunk
 -------------------

-* `post /upload_jobs/384/files/395/chunks/1.json` uploads a file chunk.
+* `POST /upload_jobs/<upload_id>/files/<asset_id>/chunks/1.json` uploads a file chunk.
 The last number is the chunk number.
 This is used, to determine the order to reassemble the chunks on the server.
-So the next chunk would be `post /upload_jobs/384/files/395/chunks/2.json`.
+So the next chunk would be `PSOT /upload_jobs/<upload_id>/files/<asset_id>/chunks/2.json`.
 The request body should be the binary data of the chunk.
 Make sure to set the Content-Length header.
-The Content-Type header should be `application/octet-stream`
+The Content-Type header should be `application/octet-stream`.
+Remember to change the `<asset_id>` when uploading chunks for different files included in the nested asset.

 Chunk size is up to you, up to 5 MB in size.
 If you attempt to upload a chunk larger than 5 MB you'll receive an error.